aragaoi/handy-timer/README.md

 # Handy Timer

 A gentle timer with soft audio alerts built with Vue.js.
-Perfect for productivity, meditation, and time management.
+Perfect for productivity, meditation, and time management with both single and multiple timer modes.

 ## Features

+### 🎯 Core Functionality
+- **Single Timer Mode**: Simple, focused timer for individual tasks
+- **Multiple Timer Mode**: Manage multiple timers with sequential or simultaneous execution
-- **Recurrent Alerts**: Continuous, repeating timer that keeps you on track with regular gentle reminders
+- **Recurrent Alerts**: Continuous, repeating timers that keep you on track with regular gentle reminders
 - **Soft Audio Alerts**: Gentle, non-intrusive sounds that won't startle you
 - **Customizable Intervals**: Set any interval from seconds to hours
-- **Maximum Time Limit**: Optional total duration with different alert sounds for the last 3 cycles
+- **Maximum Time Limit**: Optional total duration with different alert sounds for the last cycles
-- **Volume Control**: Adjustable audio volume
+- **Volume Control**: Adjustable audio volume for each timer
 - **Real-time Status**: Live countdown showing time until next alert
 - **Clean Interface**: Simple, distraction-free design

+### 🌍 Internationalization
+- **Multi-language Support**: English, Spanish, and Portuguese (Brazilian)
+- **Language Selector**: Easy switching between supported languages
+- **Localized Interface**: All text and controls adapt to selected language

+### ⚙️ Advanced Features
+- **Execution Modes**: Sequential (one after another) or simultaneous (all at once) timer execution
+- **Warning System**: Different alert sounds for the last few cycles before completion
+- **Persistent Storage**: Settings and timers are saved and restored between sessions
+- **Sound Testing**: Preview different alert sounds before starting
+- **Reset Functionality**: Reset all timers with confirmation
+- **PWA Support**: Install as a Progressive Web App on mobile and desktop devices

 ## Use Cases

 ### 🍅 Pomodoro Technique
 Set 25-minute work intervals with 5-minute breaks.
-The gentle alerts help you maintain focus without being disruptive.
+Use multiple timers for different work sessions or the single timer for focused work periods.

 ### 🧘 Meditation & Mindfulness
 Perfect for timed meditation sessions.
 The soft sounds provide gentle reminders without breaking your concentration.
+Use sequential timers for different meditation phases.

 ### ⏰ Study Sessions
 Set study intervals to maintain focus and take regular breaks.
 The different alert sounds help you know when you're approaching the end of your session.
+Multiple timers allow for complex study schedules.

 ### 🏃‍♂️ Exercise & Fitness
 Time your workout intervals, rest periods, or HIIT sessions with gentle audio cues.
+Use simultaneous timers for different exercise phases.

 ### 💤 Sleep & Relaxation
 Use for sleep timers or relaxation exercises with soft, calming audio alerts.
+Sequential timers work great for bedtime routines.

 ### 🍳 Cooking & Kitchen
 Time cooking steps, baking, or brewing without harsh alarms that might disturb others.
+Multiple timers help manage complex recipes.

 ### 📝 Timed Tests & Assessments
 Perfect for timed exams, quizzes, and assessments.
 The gentle alerts help students stay aware of time without being disruptive during important tests.
 Great for controlling time allocation per question and maintaining focus throughout the assessment.

+### 🎯 Workflow Management
+Use multiple timers to manage different tasks throughout your day, with sequential execution for structured workflows or simultaneous execution for parallel tasks.

 ## Quick Start